Last updated: March 1, 2021

 New Jersey

-Recreational use remains illegal, but medical use is permitted.
+Medical use is permitted as well.
 Patients and caregivers must both register with the State.
+Registered patients can possess three ounces in a 30-day period.

 New Jersey drug testing »